Mathematics, Master 1 subject

 is optional.

-is recommended.
-It is done in the 1st-4th semester.
+Studying abroad ... is recommended.
+It is done from the 1st-4th semester.

 Duration: 1-2 semesters